mother-of-all-self-hosting/ansible-role-ghostfolio/docs/configuring-ghostfolio.md

 To run a Ghostfolio instance it is necessary to prepare a [Postgres](https://redis.io/) database server and [Redis](https://redis.io/) server for managing cache data.

 If you are looking for Ansible roles for them, you can check out [ansible-role-postgres](https://github.com/mother-of-all-self-hosting/ansible-role-postgres) and [ansible-role-redis](https://github.com/mother-of-all-self-hosting/ansible-role-redis), both of which are maintained by the [Mother-of-All-Self-Hosting (MASH)](https://github.com/mother-of-all-self-hosting) team.
-Note that the team recommends to have a look at [this role (ansible-role-valkey)](https://github.com/mother-of-all-self-hosting/ansible-role-valkey) for [Valkey](https://valkey.io/) instead of ansible-role-redis.
+The roles for [KeyDB](https://keydb.dev/) ([ansible-role-keydb](https://github.com/mother-of-all-self-hosting/ansible-role-keydb)) and [Valkey](https://valkey.io/) ([ansible-role-valkey](https://github.com/mother-of-all-self-hosting/ansible-role-valkey)) are available as well.

 See [this section](https://github.com/ghostfolio/ghostfolio/blob/main/README.md#technology-stack) on the official documentation to check server requirements.